 Natural gas is flammable.
 Gas appliances can leak carbon monoxide, making them dangerous if not properly serviced.
 That’s why it’s important to use a qualified gasfitter to maintain the safety of your gas appliances in your home or business.
 To find a qualified gasfitter, visit Energy Safe Victoria.

-Stay warm and safe this winter with our tips:
+Stay safe year-round with our tips:

 - A qualified gasfitter should service your gas heater every two years – this will help make sure it’s safe and efficient.

 - Always use a qualified gasfitter to service your gas appliances according to the manufacturer’s instructions and keep a record of the service date.

 - Ask your qualified gasfitter for a Certificate of Compliance for any gas works done in your home or business.

 - Don’t attempt to fix your gas heater yourself – gas work is not a DIY project and you must call a qualified gasfitter.